 Subsequent research by these researchers, who have been based at King’s since 2014, focused on creating novel drugs which do exactly this.
 Specifically, King’s research has unlocked the potential of two novel migraine drug classes: the first using antibodies that target CGRP or its receptor; the second based on small molecules, CGRP receptor antagonists (‘gepants’).
 This work led to the first drugs specifically designed to treat migraine.

 King’s then led or collaborated on the next stage of clinical trials for three drugs (Erenumab, Fremanezumab and Glacanezumab) developed by different pharmaceutical partners.
 These trials were multi-centre and long-term and demonstrated that the drugs reduced the number of days on which migraine was experienced and alleviated their impact on daily activities.
-The clinical trials provided the evidence on which these drugs were granted approval for use by the US and European regulatory authorities in 2018.
+The clinical trials provided the evidence on which these drugs were granted approval for use by the US and European regulatory authorities between 2018 and 2022.

 Migraine is giving up its secrets to our research efforts and this will benefit our patients now and their children in the future– Professor Peter Goadsby